anasty17/mirror-leech-telegram-bot/README.md

   from <https://my.telegram.org>.

 **2. Optional Fields**
 - `TG_PROXY` (`Dict`): The Proxy settings as dict.
-Ex: {scheme: "socks5", hostname: "11.22.33.44", port: 1234, username: "user", password: "pass"}.
+Ex: {"scheme": "socks5", "hostname": "11.22.33.44", "port": 1234, "username": "user", "password": "pass"}.
 The username and password can be omitted if the proxy doesn’t require authorization.
 - `USER_SESSION_STRING` (`Str`): To download/upload from your telegram account if user is `PREMIUM` and to send rss.
 To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. **NOTE**: You can't use bot with private message.
 Use it with superGroup.
 - `DATABASE_URL` (`Str`): Your Mongo Database URL (Connection string).
 Follow this [Create Database](https://github.com/anasty17/test?tab=readme-ov-file#create-database) to create database.
 Data will be saved in Database: bot settings, users settings, rss data and incomplete tasks. **NOTE**: You can always edit all settings that saved in database from the official site -> (Browse collections).
 - `CMD_SUFFIX` (`Str`|`Int`): Commands index number.
 This number will added at the end all commands.